The Cut Guide · Reference Fancy Shape · Brilliant Family

 What Retailers Won't Tell You

-⚠ Shoulder Symmetry Cannot Be Fixed
+⚠ Uneven Shoulders Can't Be Fixed

 The Cut Guide · Assessment · Pear Cut